GL192021/vae-posterior-collapse/results/res.md

   <em>latent quality.</em>
 </p>

-This control is the more interesting counterexample.
-The encoder is still independent of the input, so the latent code is not informative, yet the KL can be large.
-This shows that large KL is not sufficient evidence of meaningful latent usage.
+It is clear that the quality of latent encoding is extremely low, and the only reson the KL term is non zero, is because of the extreme misalignment of the two distributions.

 ---